microsoft/graphitation/packages/apollo-react-relay-duct-tape/README.md

     possibleTypes: {
       Node: ["Todo"],
     },
-    // Either use the `typePolicies` object directly or otherwise extend appropriately
+    // Either use the `typePoliciesWithGlobalObjectIdStoreKeys` object directly or otherwise extend appropriately.
+Alternatively you can also use typePoliciesWithDefaultApolloClientStoreKeys
     typePolicies: {
       Query: {
         fields: {